CloudHealth/helm/README.md

 <!-- Copyright 2021 VMware, Inc. -->
 <!-- SPDX-License-Identifier: Apache-2.0 -->
-# CloudHealth Collector Helm Chart
+# CloudHealth Kubernetes Collector Agent Helm Chart

 [CloudHealth](https://www.cloudhealthtech.com/) is a Cloud Management Solution.
-This collector pod is used to collect kubernetes resource metrics to display the Cost Distribution by resource(pods, nodes, namespaces etc.,)
+CloudHealth provides long-term, trended visibility into container resource utilization by service and team.
+The module helps you discover which services are consuming the most resources and identify opportunities for optimization.

+To use this functionality, use this helm chart to deploy the collector agent into each Kubernetes cluster in your environment.

 ## TL;DR